LG Tone Free FN7: Meet the Cleanest True Wireless Headphones on The Market

 True Wireless headsets are dominating the market.
 There are expensive, cheap, excellent and bad models.
 The LG Tone Free stand out for three reasons: they offer good performance, have good features and an excellent price/performance ratio.

-There is a lot of competition with models from Sennheiser, Cambidge Audio, Sony or Panasonic.
-That said, the LG Tone Free FN7 resembles the best in performance.
-In this review we tell you about all the features, pros and cons of the LG Tone Free headphones.
+There is a lot of competition with models from brands such as Sennheiser, Cambridge Audio, Sony and Panasonic.
+That said, the LG Tone Free FN7 are on par with the best, performance-wise.
+In this review, we tell you about all the features, pros and cons of the LG Tone Free headphones.

 LG Tone Free FN7 Design

 LG is a guarantee of quality construction.
 The company's portfolio is very broad, ranging from televisions to refrigerators.
-All of their products perform flawlessly and the LG Tone Free FN7 headphones are no exception.
+All of their products perform flawlessly, and the LG Tone Free FN7 headphones are no exception.
 The cups take on the design of the Apple AirPods, but look more streamlined.
-The best thing: they are quite small.
+The best part: they are quite small.

-They look good and the finish is good.
-The footprints are marked and you have to touch them for the touch controls, but they are an attractive In-Ear True Wireless headset.
+They look good, with a sleek finish.
+The stems are marked, and you have to touch them to access controls, but they are attractive In-Ear True Wireless headphones.
 The compact circular case has a matte finish that is more durable but less glossy.
 You can carry the case in any pocket without any problems.

 The LG Tone Free FN7 headphones are very comfortable.
 Each cup weighs only 5.6 grams.
 You can use them in long sessions and forget you are wearing them after a while.
 In addition, they come with several hypoallergenic silicone gel pads that adapt well to any user.